 A word of warning though, don't do this against bosses.
 Whilst rank and file critters teach the importance of using Brave, it's the bosses that'll make you appreciate the use of Default.
-Doing all your damage in a flurry of attacks meaning nothing if the enemy can than carry out four or five attacks whilst you don't have the ability to respond.
+Doing all your damage in a flurry of attacks meaning nothing if the enemy can then carry out four or five attacks whilst you don't have the ability to respond.
 Learn to read enemy patterns and act accordingly.

-After the first hour or so of the game you'll unlock the ability to develop Norende, the hometown of one of the protagonists.
-At the beginning you'll only have one townsperson there to work on development, but by hooking up to the internet, (or working with friends) you'll gain additional townspeople as the game progresses.
+After the first hour or so of the game, you'll unlock the ability to develop Norende, the hometown of one of the protagonists.
+At the beginning, you'll only have one townsperson there to work on development, but by hooking up to the internet, (or working with friends) you'll gain additional townspeople as the game progresses.

-Nordende isn't just an idle side quest however.
+Nordende isn't just an idle side quest, however.
 Upgrading shops gets you access to useful items or powerful pieces of equipment that you wouldn't be able to obtain otherwise.
-Take the Blessed Shield for example, an item that not only is a powerful defensive tool for a character, but also has a built in healing spell too - one that has infinite use!
+Take the Blessed Shield, for example, an item that not only is a powerful defensive tool for a character, but also has a built-in healing spell too—one that has infinite use!

 Don't worry about getting everything that Norende has to offer, it takes a hell of a long time to fully develop the town, but make sure to pop in now and again to see what you have the townsfolk working on.

-The most important thing to remember is play how you want.
+The most important thing to remember is to play how you want.
 Bravely Default might borrow from plenty of RPGs from the past but what makes it a breath of fresh is that it does away with a lot of the dull, repetitive elements that bog down similar games.
 If you're not enjoying your current party set up, swap it around, have some party-members learn new jobs.
 Most importantly though, have fun.

 © 2014 LudoLogic